ruby-processing/ruby-processing.github.io/_projects/jruby_art.md

 ### class_sketch.rb

 An explicitly class wrapped sketch can actually be run directly with `jruby`, but you should prefer [propane][propane] for that.
-Another reason to favour [propane][propane] is if the `glsl` sketch worked before processing-3.3.7 and hasn't worked since (PGraphicsOpenGL.java and PShapeOpenGL.java were reverted to earlier versions of in propane).

 ```ruby
 # frozen_string_literal: false